walkabilly/HKR6130_MUN/README.md

 __Note 2.__ There are no specific formatting rules or guidelines for the course related to references.
 Use some type of reference formatting, APA and AMA are good choices.
 You will be using Markdown for most of the work so formatting mostly takes care of itself.

 ### Regular Assignments
 Regular assignments will be outlined in the Weekly Outline table.
+There are 6 regular assignments.
+Each regular assignent with be worth 6.66% of your mark.
 The list is here:

 Assignment | Week | Description
 -------- | -------- | -----